mrasumof/blockchain-developer-bootcamp-final-project/Initial_idea.md

 making business.

 <h3>High-level Process</h3>
-This is a high level explanation of the business process

-<h4>Project Setup</h4>
 <ul>
   <li> An opportunity project in Real Estate is dsicovered, a budget and project plan is created and published in a portal.
 The opportunity also includes how much is the minimum investment in the opportunity</li>
   <li> This project generates an NFT with the property</li>
   <li> Also it generates a smart contract, and mint tokens</li>
-  <li> Investors will be able to buy a percentage of the business by purchasing project tokens</li>
+  <li> Investors will be able to buy a percentage of the business by purchasing project tokens through the use of a portal and an e-wallet</li>
 </ul>